 If you want to observe the birdlife, you will find many places in the Elbe river landscape.
 Storks in particular feel comfortable here because still they can brood undisturbed, look for food in the meadows, and raise their young.
 Also, one increasingly sees migratory birds wintering here, such as cranes.
 But in particular it is the storks who are inhabitants of the Elbe river landscape

-In the oak forest at Radegast, more than 100 pairs of grey heron nest in March.
-When the first chicks hatch, it gets loud in the colony.
-You can see these elegant birds looking for food all over the water.
+Many pairs of gray herons nest in the Lower Saxony Elbe Valley Biosphere Reserve as early as March.
+When the first young have hatched, it gets noisy in the colonies.
+You can see these elegant birds pecking for food all over the water.

 Gliding majestically over the Elbe.
 Ducks and geese are its favourite prey and they flee in droves.
 They are particularly observed in the winter months between Bleckede and Wendewisch.

 Here you find see more very nice photographs of animal from the Elbe floodplain: